oristopo/nanoTAPR/README.md

 Uninstall
 ---------

 The installer program will create an uninstall module.
-If you need to uninstall the VNA application, use the control panel -\> add new software selection, and use it to uninstall the application.
+If you need to uninstall the VNA application, use the control panel `add new software` selection, and use it to uninstall the application.
 The uninstaller will not delete the Registry key or ezusbw2k.PNF files.
 You may delete these manually if you wish, but it's not required.
 See Appendix 3 for details.